Updates (25 Jan 2026):

 Informal Welcome (27th Jan 2026)

 The registration desk will open the day before the conference starts.
 Please join us for an informal welcome with some nibbles and drinks, and to meet or catch up with everyone.
+Location: Room 15.
 Time: 17:00-18:30 hrs.

 SRARNZ Council meeting – Mitigation/ Compensation Fund proposal (28th Jan 2026)

 This meeting is for Council Members and Officers to continue the discussion on the proposed herpetofauna mitigation/ compensation fund.
+Location: Room 16.
 Time: 17:15-18:30 hrs.
-This time will be a free slot for other SRARNZ conference participants.
+This time will be free time for other SRARNZ conference participants.

 SRARNZ Special General Meeting (29th Feb 2026)

 This meeting is open to all SRARNZ members to discuss and approve the revised SRARNZ Constitution under the new Incorporated Societies Act.
+Location: Room 16.
 Time: 17:00-18:00 hrs.
+Online Teams meeting available – if you are a SRARNZ member and have not been notified, please contact srarnz.secretary@gmail.com.

 Student social/ dinner (28th Jan 2026)